fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ----

-### The Course Story
+### The Story

 1. By digitalizing its processes, Finance moves towards a user-friendly and effective service provider to the business.

-2. The BPF (Business Partner Finance) is leveraging its contribution with digital solutions, and is getting into predictive performance management.
+2. The BPF (Business Partner Finance) leverages its contribution with digital, and gets into predictive performance management.

-3. By embracing a panel of technology solutions, and developing appropriate skills, Finance builds the know-how to become the company’s engine for Digital transformation.
+3. By embracing a panel of technology solutions, and developing appropriate skills, Finance builds the know-how to lead the company’s Digital transformation.

 ----